-On our last day on Easter Island, we hiked up the road along the island’s west edge.
+On our last day on Easter Island, we hiked up the road along the island’s western edge.
 Near Hanga Roa, we passed tourists smothering coastal ahus of moai.
-Further up the road, my mother and I walked alone through herds of horses and admired standalone moai until the sun began to sink.
+Further up the road, my mother and I walked alone through herds of wild horses and admired standalone moai until the sun began to sink.
 As the road lacked street lamps, we turned around.
 Halfway back, a grimy pickup truck heading in the opposite direction stopped directly in front of me.

 “Hey, miss, are you walking alone?
 I can take you wherever you’re going,” the driver offered.

 I was about to decline when my mother – always the happy-go-lucky globetrotter – stepped out from behind me and accepted his offer, not seeming to realize that he was driving away from Hanga Roa.